Stories of Transformation

 “This is my appreciation to the CHC and all people who involved into this wonderful ministry for the tremendous support they provided to me during all these years.
 Without this support I would never achieve what I have now and who I am now.
 The lesson I learned is that it is very important to believe in yourself and never ever give up!
 These are the components for success and to be a successful person.” – Natasha

 Silver’s Story | Bukedea CarePoint, Uganda

-When he was just 11, Silver’s dad passed away, leaving him to care for his younger siblings.
+When he was young, Silver’s dad passed away, leaving him to care for his younger siblings.
 His mother and five siblings all lived in a hut together, and although they had relatives nearby, none were willing to help his family after his father passed away.
 His mother was unable to provide both food and supplies for education for Silver and his other siblings.
 Like many children in poverty, Silver had little hope for the future.